-58 59 60 We are performing a randomised trial where the continuous variable VO2 peak is the primary outcome.
-The control and the intervention group are independent and the ratio of patients in the intervention group to the patients in the control group is 1:1.
-A previous trial of patients with permanent AF found that VO2 peak was normally distributed with a standard deviation of 3.8 ml/kg/min.44 As the CopenHeart{RFA} trial has a more varied patient population who have all been treated for AF with RFA, which means that the majority of the patients will have sinus rhythm and the rest will have AF, the patients are not directly comparable with the patients in the previous trial, and we assume a standard deviation of 6 ml/kg/min to be more relevant.
-We consider a 0.5 standard deviation to be the minimal relevant difference, equivalent to 3 ml/kg/min.
-Therefore, if the true difference between the intervention group and control group is 3 ml/kg/min and the standard deviation is 6 ml/kg/min in the control group, 105 patients in the intervention group and 105 in the control group (a total of 210 patients) are needed to reject the null hypothesis, stating that the mean in the intervention group and the control group is the same, with a power of 95%.
+We are performing a randomised trial where the continuous variable VO_2 peak is the primary outcome.
+The control and intervention groups are independent, and the ratio of patients in the intervention group to the patients in the control group is 1:1.
+A previous trial of patients with permanent AF found that the VO2 peak was normally distributed with an SD of 3.8 ml/kg/min.45 As the CopenHeart{RFA} trial has a more varied patient population that has been treated for AF with RFA, which means that the majority of the patients will have sinus rhythm and the rest will have AF, the patients are not directly comparable with the patients in the previous trial, and we assume an SD of 6 ml/kg/min to be more relevant.
+We consider a 0.5 SD to be the minimal relevant difference, equivalent to 3 ml/kg/min.
+Therefore, if the true difference between the intervention and control groups is 3 ml/kg/min and the SD is 6 ml/kg/ min in the control group, 105 patients in the intervention group and 105 in the control group (a total of 210 patients) are needed to reject the null hypothesis, stating that the mean in the intervention and the control groups is the same, with a power of 95%.
 The type I error probability associated with this test of this null hypothesis is 5%.